 - All students will have to wear a mask while on the bus: when getting on the bus, during the journey, and when getting off the bus.
 Children not wearing masks will not be allowed to board the bus.
 It is the responsibility of parents to provide a mask to their children and to show them how to wear and store it safely.

-- All students should clean their hands before boarding the bus.
+- All students, drivers and bus monitors should clean their hands before boarding the bus.
 Bus monitors will also be in possession of hydroalcoholic gel.

 - All drivers and bus monitors will also be wearing masks.
 Bus monitors will be authorized to help nursery students fasten their seatbelts, put their masks back on if they fall off and get off the bus.